San Diego White Collar Crime Lawyer

 Financial and Theft Crimes

-While petty theft is always a misdemeanor, grand theft can be a misdemeanor or a felony, and your choice of San Diego criminal defense attorney can often mean the difference between the two.
+While petty theft is always a misdemeanor, grand theft can be a misdemeanor or a felony.
+Your choice of San Diego criminal defense attorney can often mean the difference between the two.
 Aside from prison or jail time, these crimes usually require you to pay restitution to the victim.

 Consequences of White Collar Convictions

 The penalties you can face for white collar charges will depend on the specific offense you have been accused of.
 In some circumstances, a lawyer may be able to have minor financial crimes reduced to misdemeanors likely to result in probation, whereas felony charges are likely to end in lengthy prison terms lasting decades.